donkirkby/live-py-plugin/howitworks.md

 Once I know what changes I want to make to the code, how do I add things to the user's source code?
 Python has an amazing module called `ast` for handling abstract syntax trees.
-You can parse Python source code from a string, and then make changes to it.
+You can parse Python source code from a string into a syntax tree, and then make changes to it.
 Finally, you can compile and run it.

 Here's some example source code: